peter33chavez/mail-project3/README.md

 ```Email: john@email.com```
 ```Password: password```

-If cloning the code all the dependencies are within the ```requirements.txt``` file in the root directory.
+For cloning the project, all the dependencies are within the ```requirements.txt``` file in the root directory.
 Once you download all the dependencies, run ``` python manage.py runserver ``` to run on your local host.
 Some users will need to change the run slightly to ```python3 manage.py runserver ``` depending on how you set up python.